JanHerca/urantiapedia/output/wikijs/en/article/Chris_Moseley/The_Mind_Arena_of_Choice.md

 Viewed in these terms, what a finely-tuned creature a human being seems; what a mysterious fragility everyday existence has; and what grave responsibilities are implied for all the choices we make!

-Whether undifferentiated, in the sense of infinite or absolute mind, or finite, acting through the ministry of the adjutant mind spirits, all Mind can be _‘superimposed upon energy.’_ ([UB 9:4.2](/en/The_Urantia_Book/9#p4_2)) in other words, mind can directionize energies through its own choices.
+Whether undifferentiated, in the sense of infinite or absolute mind, or finite, acting through the ministry of the adjutant mind spirits, all Mind can be _‘superimposed upon energy.’_ (<a id="a53_185"></a>[UB 9:4.2](/en/The_Urantia_Book/9#p4_2)) in other words, mind can directionize energies through its own choices.
 Mind adds meaning to energy.

 Another thing we can say about all mind is that it originates from the Third Source and Centre, the Third Person of Deity.
 But that does not mean that mind is inherently divine.
 If it were, it would presumably be free of error and misjudgement.
 Nor would it be distorted by fear and prejudice.